wingify/vwo-php-sdk/README.md

 <?php

 require_once('vendor/autoload.php');
-require_once('userProfile.php'); // Optional :if you are using userProfile service feature require_once('customLogger.php');// Optional :if you are using custom logging feature
+require_once('userStorage.php'); // Optional :if you are using UserStorage service feature require_once('customLogger.php');// Optional :if you are using custom logging feature